civican/legisinfo/44-1/bills/C-20/bill_text.md

   **(1)** The Commission may refuse to deal with a complaint if, in its opinion,

-    the complaint is trivial, frivolous, vexatious or made in bad faith; or
+    the complaint is trivial, frivolous, vexatious or made in bad faith;

     the complaint is from an individual who

     is not the individual at whom the conduct was directed,

-    is neither the guardian, tutor, curator or mandatary — under a protection mandate — of the individual at whom the conduct was directed nor a person who is appointed to act in a similar capacity on behalf of the individual,
+    is neither the guardian, tutor, curator or mandatary — under a protection mandate — of the individual at whom the conduct was directed nor a person **or a third party that** is appointed to act in a similar capacity on behalf of the individual,

     did not see or hear the conduct or its effects as a result of not being physically present at the time when and the place where the conduct or its effects occurred,

     has not been given written permission to make the complaint from the individual at whom the conduct was directed, or

-    has not suffered loss, damage, distress, danger or inconvenience as a result of the conduct.
+    has not suffered loss, damage, distress, danger or inconvenience as a result of the conduct; or

+    the complaint is from a third party that is not directly concerned by the subject matter of the complaint.

   **(2)** The Commission must refuse to deal with a complaint concerning any decision under Part IV of the `Royal Canadian Mounted Police Act`.

-  **(3)** The Commission must refuse to deal with a complaint if it relates to a disciplinary measure taken, or not taken, by the President.
+  **(3)** [*Deleted*]

   **(4)** The Commission must refuse to deal with a complaint made under subsection `33`(1) by a member, as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act`, or any other person appointed or employed under Part I of that Act if the complaint has been or could have been adequately dealt with, or could more appropriately be dealt with, according to a procedure provided for under the `Royal Canadian Mounted Police Act` or any other Act of Parliament.

-  **(5)** The Commission must refuse to deal with a complaint if the complaint has been or could have been adequately dealt with, or could more appropriately be dealt with, according to a procedure provided for under any Act of Parliament — other than this Act — or any Act of the legislature of a province.
+  **(5)** The Commission **may** refuse to deal with a complaint if the complaint has been or could have been adequately dealt with, or could more appropriately be dealt with, according to a procedure provided for under any Act of Parliament — other than this Act — or any Act of the legislature of a province.

-  **(6)** The Commission must refuse to deal with a complaint if dealing with the complaint would compromise or seriously hinder
+  **(6)** The Commission must refuse to deal with a complaint if, **in its opinion**, dealing with the complaint would compromise or seriously hinder

     the administration or enforcement of program legislation; or